Beverley Craven: Personal life

 After meeting backstage at a Tears for Fears concert in 1991, Craven began a relationship with singer-songwriter Colin Campsie.
 After the birth of their first daughter, the couple married at Culcreuch Castle in December 1994.
-The couple have three daughters, Mollie Campsie, Brenna and Constance (Connie).
+The couple have three daughters.
 They initially lived in Kilburn, North-West London, before moving to Buckinghamshire in 2006, to a family home which Craven bought with the royalties from her single "Promise Me".
 She was first diagnosed with cancer in 2005.
 The couple separated in 2010, when she left her husband and daughters to live nearby.
-She admitted to being heavily addicted to cannabis, spending "£200 per fortnight".
 They divorced in 2011.

-When Mollie appeared on the third series of Take Me Out on 11 February 2012, Craven appeared on the accompanying ITV2 show Take Me Out: The Gossip, singing "Promise Me".